-Experience and expertise: Mani has been fortunate to have lived and worked in both the Public and Private sectors in three continents; Europe (London), Africa (Nairobi), and now Australia (Perth).
+Qualification: Business Education Council National Certificate and Private sectors in three continents; Europe (London), Africa (Nairobi), and now Australia (Perth).
 She maintains a close relationship with her community, which originates from Kutch, Gujarat, India, and volunteers at various events throughout the year, having previously served on her community committee as Vice President for three years.
 Mani has an insight into how communities work when living in different countries and the challenges this brings for families.
 Mental health is not talked about openly in many minority communities due to stigma.
 Families try to manage the mental illness internally rather than reach out for assistance.
 Having witnessed first-hand the trauma and difficulty that the person affected, and carer is faced with, Mani wishes to promote awareness of the assistance and support that HelpingMinds can provide to assist the person, families and carers on their difficult journeys.